skutch30/space-vis/README.md

 *_There are a multitude of unnamed moons recently discovered in the 21st century, however I opted to omit these for the purpose of this visualization._

 ## II.
-Running the server
+Running the visualization
+**You can access this visualization at the following link: https://skutch30.github.io/space-vis/**

-To run the server, open Terminal (for Mac) or Command Prompt (for Windows).
+To run the server locally, open Terminal (for Mac) or Command Prompt (for Windows).
 Navigate to the folder containing the visualization.

 In the console execute the following command if you're running Python 2: